 - Sneezing

-Treatments can be performed by thoroughly cleaning the cavity, extraction, root canal, and certain antibiotics to aid the process.
+Cat sneezing treatment options for this type of problem involve solving the dental problem.
+It can be performed by thoroughly cleaning the cavity, extraction, and root canal, and administering certain antibiotics to aid the process.
 Treatments will vary based on the case of your feline.

 5. Foreign bodies